 - Toppings: colored sprinkles, chopped nuts, etc.

 - Prepare a plate that you will be using for the cooling process.
 To do this, lightly grease a dinner plate with butter or margarine.
+I spread this on with a paper towel.
 Set aside.

 - Place the butter or margarine in a heavy based saucepan over medium heat.
 Melt butter.

 - Add the cocoa powder and the sweetened condensed milk.
 Begin stirring and break up any lumps of cocoa powder.
 If you live in a humid area, this occurs more often.
 For stirring, use a spatula instead of a spoon, as you'll cover more surface area with it.